xraystyle/mac_format/README.md

-MAC Address Formatter
+MAC Address Formatter And OUI Lookup Tool
 ------------------------

-Mac Address Formatter is a Mac OS X app that will reformat MAC addresses to different vendor formats.
+Mac Address Formatter is a Mac OS X app that will reformat MAC addresses to different vendor formats and perform OUI vendor lookups on MAC addresses in most any format.

 It has two components, the CLI utility and the OS X contextual menu services.